Red Bull Teams in Football.

 RB Leipzig

-Red Bull purchased the playing rights of SSV Markranstädt, a team in the fifth-tier of German football on 19 May 2009.
+Red Bull purchased the playing rights of SSV Markranstädt, a team in the fifth tier of German football on 19 May 2009.

 Leipzig flew up the divisions in Germany and by May 2016, only seven years after Red Bull took over, the team had reached the Bundesliga.
-The team finished second in their first ever Bundesliga season and ensured qualification into the Uefa Champions League.
+The team finished second in their first-ever Bundesliga season and ensured qualification into the Uefa Champions League.

 RB Leipzig are the most controversial team out of all the Red Bull football sides.

-Originally the energy drink company contacted many clubs in the higher divisions to discuss a take over, these clubs included FC St. Pauli, TSV 1860 Munich and Fortuna Düsseldorf.
-These clubs quickly rejected Red Bulls proposals as it became clear that the company insisted on having “Red Bull” in the team’s name if a takeover happened.
+Originally the energy drink company contacted many clubs in the higher divisions to discuss a takeover.
+These clubs included FC St. Pauli, TSV 1860 Munich and Fortuna Düsseldorf.
+These clubs quickly rejected Red Bull’s proposals as it became clear that the company insisted on having “Red Bull” in the team’s name if a takeover happened.

 The club is hated throughout Germany as they navigated around the country’s “50+1” ownership rules.
-Employees of the company sit on the board as “fans” whereas for every other club in Germany it is genuine fans who are members.
+Employees of the company sit on the board as “fans” whereas for every other club in Germany, it is genuine fans who are members.

-Fans across Germany have protested against Leipzig, many not attending their clubs away games in Leipzig and often protesting when their side faces RB at home.
+Fans across Germany have protested against Leipzig, many not attending their club’s away games in Leipzig and often protesting when their side faces RB at home.

-Dynamo Dresden fans even went as far to throw a severed bull head (representing the bull in Red Bulls logos) onto the pitch when they faced the team.
+Dynamo Dresden fans even went as far as to throw a severed bull head (representing the bull in Red Bulls logos) onto the pitch when they faced the team.

 The club have since won the German DFB Pokal in the 2021/22 and 2022/23 seasons.